 Mobile Devices (tablets, phones, etc.)

-Providers can connect from mobile devices, but you should be aware of the limitations:
+Providers can connect from mobile devices, but this workflow is not officially support by Mend and you should be aware of the limitations:

 - From a compliance and security perspective, you may not have as much control over the security of a personally owned device (BYOD).